What Are the Essential Types of Sales Enablement Content?

 The second purpose of Sales Enablement content is to empower the sales team: to make them feel proud, informed, excited and inspired by what they do.
 In order for salespeople to be at their best, they need to truly believe that they are providing solutions.

 Content is the most powerful tool that Sales Enablement can provide a sales team.
-It’s also important that it’s searchable and well organized.
-A great content library has to be like a professional kitchen – where every tool is easy to reach, intuitive and exactly where you want it at the most crucial and often time sensitive moments.
-Sales professionals have to be able to search by segment, industry, buyer, geography and product in order to make their pitches as personalized and informed as possible.
+It’s also important that it’s searchable and well-organized.
+A great sales content library has to be like a professional kitchen – where every tool is easy to reach, intuitive, and exactly where you want it at the most crucial and often time-sensitive moments.
+Sales professionals have to be able to search by segment, industry, buyer, geography, and product in order to make their sales pitches as personalized and informed as possible.

 Here are the most impactful and essential types of content that you can create and put in your sales team’s arsenal for an immediate impact:

 Sales Enablement content should be divided into two types: external and internal.
 It’s important to flag these types of content so the sales team can see it’s purpose at a glance.

 What’s the difference between these two types of content?

 Internal content has to be an informative piece of content that directly relates to your products – something like a price list, or a solid list of services.
 This is a must for sales people, and it has to be easy to categorise and distribute at a click of a button.